-As a West Linn cosmetic dentist, Dr. Dugger understands just how difficult it can be for patients to maintain the appearance of their teeth.
+As a West Linn OR dentist, Dr. Dugger understands just how difficult it can be for patients to maintain the appearance of their teeth.
 From the enamel staining foods and drink we consume daily to the effects of tooth decay and gum disease, maintaining a brilliantly bright and healthy looking smile can be a real challenge.
 That’s why it’s so important to minimize the problems that can damage our oral health without us even realizing it.
 One such common condition is teeth grinding.

 When teeth grinding, or bruxism, occurs on a regular basis, the condition can damage the health of our teeth and cause other problems to develop.
 While teeth grinding can be the result of anxiety and stress, it often occurs while a person is asleep, and is usually caused by crooked teeth, an abnormal bite, or by a sleep condition like sleep apnea.